-PRO TIP: "Some people with ultra-sensitive skin like to use Sensitive Skin Cleanser on their face instead of Makeup Dissolver Perfected – don't use this on your eye area though!" –Teresa Stenzel, Bioelements Director of Education
+PRO TIP: "Some people with ultra-sensitive skin like to use Sensitive Skin Cleansing Oil on their face instead of Makeup Dissolver Perfected – don't use this on your eye area though!" –Teresa Stenzel, Bioelements Director of Education

 "Once you have a clean slate, maximize your beauty sleep with products that replenish moisture and feed your skin.
 Sleep is the optimal time for your skin to absorb topical antioxidants and peptides.
 Plus, the lack of UV exposure also makes nighttime ideal for reaping the benefits of alpha hydroxy acids (AHAs) and retinol.